eea/eionet.helpadmin/README.md

 In Linux you add the line to /etc/sysconfig/tomcat without the export key word.
 If it is not specified, then it will load a default properties file in the class path.
+Alternatively, you can specify the configuration as system properties in CATALINA_OPTS.
+The same names as in the helpadmin.properties file.
+These will take precedence.

 3. Deploy helpadmin.war to the Tomcat.